gimli-rs/object/README.md

 # `object`

 The `object` crate provides a unified interface to working with object files across platforms.
-It supports reading object files and executable files, and writing COFF/ELF/Mach-O object files and ELF/PE executable files.
+It supports reading relocatable object files and executable files, and writing COFF/ELF/Mach-O/XCOFF relocatable object files and ELF/PE executable files.

 For reading files, it provides multiple levels of support: